RedHatInsights/insights-core/docs/api.rst

 ==================

 Before any data reaches the rules framework, it obviously has to be generated.
-There are currently several input data formats that can be processed by falafel:
+There are currently several input data formats that can be processed by insights-core:

 SoSReports
 ----------